tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/常见问题/分片集群问题_intl_en.md

 ### What is a MongoDB sharded cluster?
 TencentDB for MongoDB provides sharded clusters.
-- These sharded clusters distributively store data in multiple physical machines according to the shard key.
-Their great scalability, therefore, makes them very suitable for storing TB or PB level data.
+- These sharded clusters distributively store data in multiple physical machines according to shardkey.
+Their great scalability, therefore, makes them very suitable for storing TB- or PB-level data.
-- Sharded clusters support instance-level backup and rollback, to ensure high data reliability.
+- Sharded clusters support instance-level backup and Rollback to ensure high data reliability.
 Multi-node automatic disaster recovery mechanism is used in each shard to ensure high service availability.
 - You can leverage the sharding feature of TencentDB for MongoDB to build a massive distributed storage system easily and efficiently.

 ### How do I create a MongoDB sharded cluster?